50 free school holiday activities for kids

 - Spend a day in the park.
 If a trip to the theme park is off the cards then a local park is just as good.
 Choose one with a colourful and extensive playground area and your afternoon is set.
 Pack a picnic lunch too for when they get tired and hungry.

 - Build an arts and crafts table.
 If you don't mind spending a bit, you can buy arts and crafts materials like pipe wire, cardboard, glue, colouring in pencils and buttons and ask them to go nuts.
 However, to keep this activity free, instead find scrap material and packaging around the house they can use to craft with.

 - Go camping.
 If you can't get out-and-about for a family camping adventure you can keep it local and make this an in-the-house or backyard affair.
 Pitch a tent or grab a table and lay a long cloth over it.
 They can camp during the day or stay inside at night - with a dinner delivery service, naturally.

 - Netflix it.
 Watch the flicks from the comfort of your home.
 Although Netflix is not free, if you're already paying for it then it's no added expense.
 If your plan allows for multiple devices you don’t even need to watch the shows with them.
 Leave them with cartoons while you catch up with The Handmaid's Tale.
-Alternatively, you can watch flicks on free-to-air if you don't have an account and want to keept hsi one free.
+Alternatively, you can watch flicks on free-to-air if you don't have an account and want to keep this one free.

 - Make an indoors obstacle course.
 Grab all the pillows and move the couches to build an obstacle course they can run around in.